Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Devon and are not the council.
 About us

-The auditors also planned to review financial sustainability, including actions to manage demand and costs in Adults' and Children's Services, and efforts to reduce the Dedicated Schools Grant (DSG) deficit.
-Governance arrangements and progress in strengthening the control environment within Children's Services, including Special Educational Needs and Disabilities (SEND), were also to be assessed.
+Grant Thornton will also review financial sustainability, including actions to manage demand and costs in Adults' and Children's Services, and efforts to reduce the Dedicated Schools Grant (DSG) deficit.
+Governance arrangements and progress in strengthening the control environment within Children's Services, including Special Educational Needs and Disabilities (SEND), will also be assessed.

-The report also provided sector updates on national developments such as reforms following the local audit backlog backstop, the Fair Funding Review, pressures relating to SEND, preventative spending guidance, and evolving expectations around business cases for net zero.
+The report also highlighted sector updates on national developments such as reforms following the local audit backlog, the Fair Funding Review, pressures relating to SEND, preventative spending guidance, and evolving expectations around business cases for net zero.
+The committee agreed to incorporate these sector updates into its forward plan.

 Internal Audit Draft Plan 2026/27